MN 2023 Legislative Session

 How does a bill become a law?

-Here is a link to understand the process of how an idea gets drafted into a bill, and the steps it takes to become a law.
+Here is a link to understand the process of how an idea gets drafted into a bill in MN, and the steps it takes to become a MN law.

-Our champion, Senator Roger Chamberlain (38-R), addressed the Senate Floor on dyslexia during the 2015 legislative session.
+Senator Roger Chamberlain (38-R), who has been a champion for students with dyslexia, addressed the Senate Floor on dyslexia during the 2015 legislative session.